How Deep Is Your Love (Bee Gees song): Composition and recording

 Following mixing for Here at Last...
 Bee Gees...
 Live, the Bee Gees began recording songs for what was to be the follow-up studio album to 1976's Children of the World.
 Then the call came from Robert Stigwood requesting songs for a movie he was producing.
 The Bee Gees obliged and gave him five songs, one of which was "How Deep Is Your Love".
 This track was written mainly by Barry, Robin and Maurice Gibb.
-Barry worked out the melody with keyboard player Blue Weaver, though he is not credited officially as a songwriter here.
+Barry worked out the structure with keyboard player Blue Weaver.
 Co-producer Albhy Galuten later admits the contribution of Weaver on this track, "One song where Blue [Weaver] had a tremendous amount of input.
 There was a lot of things from his personality.
 That's one where his contribution was quite significant, not in a songwriting sense, though when you play piano, it's almost like writing the song.
 Blue had a lot of influence in the piano structure of that song".

 Weaver tells his story behind this track:

 "One morning, it was just myself and Barry in the studio.
 He said, 'Play the most beautiful chord you know', and I just played, what happened was, I'd throw chords at him and he'd say, 'No, not that chord', and I'd keep moving around and he'd say, 'Yeah, that's a nice one' and we'd go from there.
 Then I'd play another thing - sometimes, I'd be following the melody line that he already had and sometimes I'd most probably lead him somewhere else by doing what I did.
 I think Robin came in at some point.
 Albhy also came in at one point and I was playing an inversion of a chord, and he said, 'Oh no, I don't think it should be that inversion, it should be this', and so we changed it to that, but by the time Albhy had come in, the song was sort of there.